gwmodeling/challenge/submissions/team_MxNl/readme.md

 - Standardization of numeric predictors
 - Lagged predictors were added for the predictors rr (precipitation) and et (evapotranspiration) for up to 25 weeks.

 The most recent 10% of each time series was used for testing.
 The remaining 90% were used for tuning the hyperparameters.
 A 5-fold crossvalidation with ?? repetitions was used as resampling strategy as I used non-sequential learners only.
-The tuning was conducted with a simple grid search with ?? different values for each parameter, leading to $n_{levels}^{n_{hyperparameters}}$ combinations
+The tuning was conducted with a simple grid search with ?? different values/levels for each parameter, leading to $n_{levels}^{n_{hyperparameters}}$ combinations.
+The tuning was done for all learners for all four feature engineering recipes and for all locations.
+RMSE was used as metric during tuning.
+The two best performing models of each learner were chosen as possible candiates for building the ensemble.

 ## Supplementary model data used